Long term care insurance producers are finding a strong and growing market in executive long-term care plans for small- and medium-sized businesses.

-Climbing health care costs actually can help the LTC insurance producer in the small company niche, she points out.
+Climbing health care costs can actually help the LTC insurance producer in the small company niche, she points out.

 “Health care costs consume 10% to 23% of benefit costs typically, and they are going up 20% a year.
 When they’re paying $6,000 a year for health care per person and they see a long term care plan that would cost them, say, $12,000 for the whole executive corps, it looks like the bargain of the century,” Steingold observes.

-Cost-wise, LTC insurance also stacks up well against defined contribution retirement benefits where the employer offers a 5% match, Steingold points out.
+Cost wise, LTC insurance also stacks up well against defined contribution retirement benefits where the employer offers a 5% match, Steingold points out.

-Another way to spice up the appeal of an LTC insurance plan is to show how it can be used as a golden handcuff for key executives, she notes.
+Another way to spice up the appeal of LTC insurance plan is to show how it can be used as a golden handcuff for key executives, she notes.
 That is done by offering it as a 10-pay.

 “If the company decides to pay up a policy over 10 years, then it does become a golden handcuff,” Steingold says.
 “It sweetens the incentive to stay.”

 She estimates one third to a half of her employer LTC clients take LTC as a 10-pay plan.

 Another piece of advice she offers to LTC producers seeking to sell executive carveouts is to be aware this type of sale can take one to three years to complete.

 “When you are dealing with a company with a complex benefit structure, other issues often take precedence,” she observes.